OSC-JYU/unofficial-Mozilla-Hubs-guide-for-non-profit-organisations/README.md

 ## Spatial sound

-Surprisingly, the most comprehensive aspect of VR is how user sounds are handled.
+Surprisingly, the most comprehensive aspect of communication in VR is how user sounds are handled.
 In most VR-systems (including Mozilla Hubs) sound is spatial.
 This means that sounds behave like in a real world: if someone speaks on my left side, then I hear the sound from my left speaker or headphone.
 And if someone is screaming far a way from me, I can only hear a faint murmuring.

 When I first tried Mozilla Hubs with small group of people, I was annoyed because of spatial sound.
 We all kept running around virtual space and then tried to speak each other without hearing each other after all.
 Swithing from video meeting to VR was bad experiense.
 I kept wondering why spatial sound is used.
 It did not seem to work, it just made our communication difficult.
 So, why is it used?